drduh/macOS-Security-and-Privacy-Guide/README.md

 ### Signed apps

-By default, the firewall allows incoming connections for software signed by Apple or by an identified developer.
-Disabling these rules makes macOS ask before allowing an application to accept incoming connections:
+By default, the firewall allows incoming connections for software signed by Apple or an identified developer.
+Disabling these exceptions causes macOS to ask before such applications can accept incoming connections:

 ```bash
 sudo /usr/libexec/ApplicationFirewall/socketfilterfw --setallowsigned off